What’s New ?

 Read More

-Climbing Stairs Problem (With C++, Java and Python Code)
+Climbing Stairs Problem (with C++, Java & Python code)

-Climbing Stairs Problem (With C++, Java and Python Code)
+Climbing Stairs Problem (with C++, Java & Python code)

 In interviews and coding contests, indirect questions will be asked about the known concepts.
-In this article, we are going to discuss the leetcode problem of Climbing stairs.
+In this article, we are going to discuss the Climbing Stairs Problem.
 The problem might seem new but the logic is quite familiar even for the beginner.
-After reading the problem statement try to find the logic to solve this problem.

-Let us consider you are climbing a staircase.
+Here is the problem statement: "Consider you are climbing a staircase.
 It takes n steps to reach the top.
 Each time you can either climb 1 or 2 steps.
-We have to find how many distinct ways can you climb to the top.
+We have to find how many distinct ways can you climb to the top."

 Sample Input: n = 3